ghorsington/H3VR.Sideloader/README.md

 ## How does it work?

-Sideloader makes mod installation easy: all mods are packaged into single `.h3mod` files that are simple to install.
+Sideloader makes mod installation easy: all mods are packaged into single `.h3mod` (or `.hotmod`) files that are simple to install.
 Each h3mod contains a special manifest file that provides necessary information for sideloader for asset swapping and additional metadata that can be useful in future mod managers.